TheSharks/WildBeastDocs/docs/powershell.md

 ## First steps

 !!! danger "Before you begin"
     What you're going to start altering is potentially destructive if misused.
-The registry editor has a lot of power and can properly screw up your computer if you do this wrong.
+The registry editor has a lot of power and can screw up your computer if you do this wrong.
 If technology isn't your strong suit, be sure to follow very carefully.
 In case somebody else is using your computer or governing over it, perhaps ask them for permission to tweak the registry before you proceed.

     We in TheSharks are not responsible for issues caused by your actions in the registry!